* This is the Consumer Version. *

 Overview of Spinal Cord Disorders

-Causes of spinal cord disorders include injuries (see Injuries of the Spinal Cord and Vertebrae), infections, a blocked blood supply, and compression by a fractured bone or a tumor.
+Causes of spinal cord disorders include injuries, infections, a blocked blood supply, and compression by a fractured bone or a tumor.

 Typically, muscles are weak or paralyzed, sensation is abnormal or lost, and controlling bladder and bowel function may be difficult.

 Doctors base the diagnosis on symptoms and results of a physical examination and imaging tests, such as magnetic resonance imaging.

 The condition causing the spinal cord disorder is corrected if possible.